ttgeng233/UniAV/README.md

 <!-- #### Download features and annotations -->
 - Download ActivityNet 1.3 from [this link](https://pan.baidu.com/s/1LiRHffpyjkWYs7NR40DMjA?pwd=cjf7) (pwd: cjf7).
 For visual features, fps=16, sliding window size=16 and stride=8.
 For audio features, sample rate=16kHZ, sliding window size=1s and stride=0.5s.
 - Download DESED from [this link](https://pan.baidu.com/s/1MubF5XbFMfbbumPSb-ehCA?pwd=61le) (pwd: 61le).
 For visual features, fps=16, sliding window size=16 and stride=4.
 For audio features, sample rate=16kHZ, sliding window size=1s and stride=0.25s.
-- Download UnAV-100 from [this link]().
+- Download UnAV-100 from [this link](https://pan.baidu.com/s/1uBRdq6mXTfnRODMbZ0-QnA?pwd=zyfm) (pwd：zyfm).
 For visual features, fps=16, sliding window size=16 and stride=4.
 For audio features, sample rate=16kHZ, sliding window size=1s and stride=0.25s.

 Details: Each link includes the files of annotations in json format and audio and visual features.
 The audio and visual features are extracted from the audio and visual encoder of [ONE-PEACE](https://github.com/OFA-Sys/ONE-PEACE), respectively, where the visual encoder is finetuned on Kinetics-400.
 <!-- #### Unpack features and annotations -->